Impact of stochastic star-formation histories and dust on selecting quiescent galaxies with JWST photometry: Introduction

 For years, most of the SED fitting codes modelled SFH with relatively simple analytical functions that depend on only a few parameters \citep[e.g.][]{Walcher11, Boquien20}.
 The probe of the parameter space of the so-called parametric SFH is quick but lacks the flexibility to model more diverse SFHs e.g. with high burstiness or with a few episodes of rejuvenated star formation.
-The parametric SFH is an adequate model for fitting data with a few photometric data points.
-However, current data sets can reach 20 (deep JWST fields) or even 50 \citep[see J-PAS;][]{JPAS} individual photometric observations for the same object.
-For this reason, in the last two decades, many works \citep[e.g.][]{Ocvirk06,Finlator07,Leja19, Iyer24} and software (e.g. BAGPIPES \citealt{Carnall18}, PROSPECTOR \citealt{Johnson21}) showed another attempt to model SFHs with stochastic changes.
+Recent studies introduce a new attempt to model SFHs with stochastic changes \citep[e.g.][]{Ocvirk06,Finlator07,Leja19, Iyer24, Annunziatella25, Carvajal-Bohorquez25}.

 The methods proposed in these works overcome the simplicity of parametrised SFH without incurring significant additional computational cost.
 Furthermore, recent simulation-based studies define stochastic and physically motivated SFH models \citep[e.g.][]{Iyer17, Tacchella20}.
-The new SFH models finally reach the flexibility needed to catch all changes shaping the evolution of a galaxy, but they are tested on simulated galaxies or spectroscopic data.
-Thus, the discussion about constraining SFHs with photometry-only studies is already ongoing \citep[][]{Smith15, Aufort24}.
+The new SFH models finally reach the flexibility needed to catch all changes shaping the evolution of a galaxy, but they were not tested on QGs.
+Thus, the discussion about constraining SFHs, especially the quenching related timescales, with photometry-only studies is already ongoing \citep[][]{Smith15, Aufort24}.